 Hence, we have auto-filled the cells by using the Table command in Excel.

 Read More: [Fixed!]
 AutoFill Formula Is Not Working in Excel Table (3 Solutions)

 6. By Copy-Pasting the Cell

-After the selection is done, just press “CTRL+V” to apply or use the mouse to paste the formula.
+- Lastly, just press “CTRL+V” to apply or use the mouse to paste the formula.

 At the end of this article, we auto-filled the cells by using the copy-paste command in Excel.

 Read More: How to Auto-Populate Cells Based On Another Cell in Excel

 Henceforth, follow the above-described methods.
 Hopefully, these methods will help you to learn how to use the Autofill formula in Excel.
 We will be glad to know if you can execute the task in any other way.
 Follow the ExcelDemy website for more articles like this.
 Please feel free to add comments, suggestions, or questions in the section below if you have any confusion or face any problems.
 We will try our level best to solve the problem or work with your suggestions.